RockmanR/Eventereum/README.md

 The only contract that can be executed and tested independently is "TicketToken_01.sol", the rest of "EventCrowd_01.sol" and "Burnablecrowdsale.sol" along with "TicketToken_01.sol" need to be tested together. the reason is:
 - EventCrowd contract does not operate by itself, since it's main purpose is to control the Token contract anyway.
 - BurnableCrowdsale is an embeded (childs of) 'EventCrowd' and it has only one function to be tested which is 'claimRefund'. we are going to test this function as part of 'EventCrowd' which is it's parent.

-## Libraries

-I'm using OpenZepplin libraries, under node_modules files. but these are not upgradable yet.
-In the future I'll move to [ZeppelinOS](https://zeppelinos.org/) which makes their library upgradable.

 ## Stretch goals